-MOO Bar: Right over the road from Chambre 9, and just next door to Elevation, MOO Bar is run by Morten, Orjan and Oscar (whose names provide the initials for the bar's name), familiar faces to many of us who've apres-ed our way round town over the last few winters.
+MOO Bar: Just down the road from the train station, MOO Bar is run by Morten, Orjan and Oscar (whose names provide the initials for the bar's name), familiar faces to many of us who've apres-ed our way round town over the last few winters.
 Offering a fantastic bar menu; tables with pour-your-own beer pumps; and all of the cocktails and smiles you'd expect from these guys - MOO Bar is always a great night out either for a few beers or for dinner and drinks.

-Bar’d Up: Bar'd Up is a small and relaxed hang-out on the Rue de Moulins.
+Bar’d Up: Bar'd Up is a small and relaxed hang-out, also on the Rue des Moulins, and is popular with seasonaires.
 This chilled out bar features regular live music and DJ’s, as well as open mic sessions, singstar contests and party nights.
 They regularly screen English football matches, and when there’s no sport on the TV, you can while away the hours with a game of pool or table football.

-The Pub: The Pub has a friendly British feel to it and a nice heated terrace, making it a great people watching venue all year round.
-The bars big screen ensures that it has one of the best atmospheres in town during big sporting events, but get there early if you want a seat or it's standing room only!
+The Pub: The Pub is on the main high street and has a friendly British feel to it.
+It has a nice heated terrace on the pavement, making it a great people watching venue all year round.
+The bar's big screen ensures that it has one of the best atmospheres in town during big sporting events, but get there early if you want a seat or it's standing room only!

-Elevation: Right opposite Chambre 9, and soaked in sun when the clouds are off playing somewhere else, Elevation is a year-round hangout for locals and holidaymakers alike.
-Well worth trying a lunch in the sun there in the summer, or grabbing a beer as you finish the Vallee Blanche.
+Elevation: Right next to the train station, and soaked in sun when the clouds are off playing somewhere else, Elevation is an all-day bistro for locals and holidaymakers alike.
+Well worth trying for breakfast or lunch, or for grabbing a beer as you finish the Vallee Blanche.

-Bighorn Bistro: This is a family friendly place with American beers on tap and good home-cooked food.
+Bighorn Bistro: This is a family friendly place in Chamonix Sud with American beers on tap and good home-cooked food.
 In the evening they have regular live music and open mic nights.